 Employers are usually the party required to complete the state-mandated First Report of Injury.

 Falls in the workplace lead to serious work injuries.
-Always make sure employees are provided with the proper safety equipment.
+Always make sure employees are provided with the proper

 Get an ergonomic workplace assessment for all employees.
 Repetitive use injuries are common in any occupation or job.